Hero Image

 Incident Handling and Logging Review

-Assessment of incident response mechanisms and logging systems to ensure adherence to local data protection laws during breach or access events.
+Review of incident response processes and logging mechanisms to ensure they meet local data protection obligations.

 Audit Report and Compliance Recommendations

-A detailed report summarizing audit findings, risk areas, and actionable steps to achieve and maintain compliance with data localization laws.
+A detailed audit report summarizing findings, risks, and prioritized steps to achieve full and sustained compliance.

 Frequently Asked Questions